Urinary Tract Infection (UTI)

 If you have a UTI, your HCP will prescribe antibiotics to kill the bacteria that are causing the infection.
 You will likely have to take the antibiotics for 3-7 days (possibly longer), but the length of time can vary depending on how bad the infection is.
 It's extremely important to take ALL of the medicine that your HCP has prescribed, even if you start feeling better.
 If you don't finish the antibiotics, the infection could come back.

-Your HCP may also recommend that you drink a lot of water and empty your bladder frequently while you have a UTI, because it will cause you to urinate more.
-Each time you urinate, your bladder cleanses itself.
+Your HCP may also recommend that you drink a lot of water and empty your bladder frequently while you have a UTI.
+This is important for helping your bladder clean itself and will cause you to pee more often.

 If you have bladder spasms (cramping pain that comes and goes in the lower part of your abdomen), your HCP may prescribe medicine to help with the pain.
-Some medicines that help treat bladder spasms may turn your urine an orange color, but this is a completely normal side effect and only lasts as long as you are taking the medicine.
+Some medicines that help treat bladder spasms may turn your urine an orange color.
+This is a completely normal side effect and only lasts as long as you are taking the medicine.

 Is there anything I can do to prevent getting a UTI?